Complaints Policy-Full School

 4.2 if the Panel feel that an immediate response is required, they may adjourn the hearing to take telephone advice from the School's lawyers.

-The School is inspected by ADEC.
-Parents have the right to contact an inspector if they have a complaint.
-ADEC will usually expect parents to have followed the School's formal complaints procedure before contacting them.
-However, you can report your concerns to ADEC on +971 615 0000 or you can write to the ADEC Private Schools and Quality Assurance Sector Office.
+The School is inspected by ADEK.
+Parents have the right to contact an inspector if they have a complaints but they expect parents to have followed the School's formal complaints procedure before contacting them.
+However, you can report your concerns to ADEK on +971 615 0000 or you can write to them as per below:

 Appendix 3 Complaints form